WinPrint

-winprint - Advanced source code and text file printing for PowerShell.
+winprint - Advanced source code and text file printing for terminals (all platforms) and Windows/macOS GUIs.

-Ever since I started programming on an Apple ][+ in 1981, I’ve had a thing for printing.
-My earliest apps focused on printing and my first money-making endeavor was “Tapes”, which printed casette tape ‘J-cards’ for all the mix-tapes of great ’80s music we made for the girls.
+I’ve had a thing for printing since I started programming on an Apple ][+ in 1981.
+My first money-making endeavor was “Tapes”, which printed casette tape ‘J-cards’ for all the mix-tapes of great ’80s music we made for the girls.
 Whenever I learned a new programming language or OS, the first app I’d write was Spit, an app for printing my source code all pretty (it “spits” source code out of a printer).
 Over the years, I wrote Spit for AppleDOS (Apple BASIC), UCSD-Pascal, CP/M (Turbo Pascal), DOS (8086 assembly and C), VAX/VMS (Pascal and FORTRAN-77), and Mac (Pascal).

 Several times in the early 1990s I started writing WinPrint 2.0.
 Each time I had the basics working and realized three things: 1) Nobody cares about printing source code, 3) I’d over-engineered things, and 2) the technology I choose was already dated (e.g. MFC).
 Two of those abandoned efforts can be found in my GitHub archive here (1992) and here (1994).